Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-08.md

 Take a look at this image:

+Here is the starting tip calculator.

 ![Tip Calc 1](images/tip-calc-1.png)

+Here is a wireframe of the tip calculator.
+Think of each box in the wire frame as one element in the DOM.

 ![Tip Calc 2](images/tip-calc-2.png)

+There is an outer container.

 ![Tip Calc 3](images/tip-calc-3.png)

+Use two innner elements to group the left and right side of the tip calculator.
+The blue line shows the main axis of of the flex container.
+Here flex direction is row.

 ![Tip Calc 4](images/tip-calc-4.png)

+The right side of the

 ![Tip Calc 5](images/tip-calc-5.png)